Hammermill: Operation

 The basic principle is straightforward.
-A hammer mill is essentially a steel drum containing a vertical or horizontal rotating shaft or drum on which hammers are mounted.
+A hammermill is essentially a steel drum containing a vertical or horizontal rotating shaft or drum on which hammers are mounted.
 The hammers are free to swing on the ends of the cross, or fixed to the central rotor.
 The rotor is spun at a high speed inside the drum while material is fed into a feed hopper.
 The material is impacted by the hammer bars and is thereby shredded and expelled through screens in the drum of a selected size.

-Hammer mill apple shredder for juicing.

 The hammermill can be used as a primary, secondary, or tertiary crusher.

 Small grain hammermills can be operated on household current.
-Large hammer mills used in automobile shredders may be driven by diesel or electric motors ranging from 2000 to over 5000 horsepower (1.5 - 3.7MW).
+Large hammermills used in automobile shredders may be driven by diesel or electric motors ranging from 2000 to over 5000 horsepower (1.5 - 3.7MW).

 The screenless hammer mill uses air flow to separate small particles from larger ones.
 It is designed to be more reliable, and is also claimed to be much cheaper and more energy efficient than regular hammermills.
 The design & structure of the hammermill is always determined by the end use.

 History

-Water-powered trip hammer mills were created in 488 AD by the medieval Chinese mathematician and engineer Zu Chongzhi which was inspected by Emperor Wu of Southern Qi (r.
+Water-powered trip hammermills were created in 488 AD by the medieval Chinese mathematician and engineer Zu Chongzhi which was inspected by Emperor Wu of Southern Qi (r.
 482–493 AD).
-The water-powered trip hammer mills were powered by minor hill flowing stream that was connected to a large river beneath the high banks.
+The water-powered trip hammermills were powered by minor hill flowing stream that was connected to a large river beneath the high banks.